 What's more, government regulators wouldn't want to see Verizon, owner of the No. 2 U.S. mobile-phone company, with a sizeable chunk of Cingular, which ranks as the nation's biggest.
 Verizon could try to mollify regulators by selling the stake, or convincing Vodafone Group PLC to swap its 45% stake in Verizon Wireless for BellSouth's 40% stake in Cingular.
 "It's possible but unlikely," says Scott Cleland, an analyst with research firm Precursor.
 "It is probably a little too cute."

 BOLD MOVES.
 Even if AT&T's proposed takeover doesn't prompt Verizon to go after BellSouth, it's still fueling talk Verizon will be forced into making a similarly bold move.
-Verizon CEO Ivan Seidenberg could set his sights on Qwest or wireless operator Sprint Nextel (S
+Verizon CEO Ivan Seidenberg could set his sights on Qwest or wireless operator Sprint Nextel (S), though a more likely option is the smaller wireless company Alltel (AT).

 As of March 6, Verizon spokesman Eric Rabe says the company is sticking to its current business plan.
 That includes integrating MCI and divesting its directories business.
 Still, Verizon's not ruling anything out.
 "We would always look at anything," Rabe says, when asked about the prospect of chasing Alltel.
 "But I don't think we feel compelled to jump at anything."